The following are known limitations for Box Drive on Windows machines:

 Known Windows Issues

-- During auto-update, the File Explorer windows restart.
-If a user has more than one Explorer window open, only one restarts after the auto-update.
+- During installation, File Explorer windows restart.
+If you have more than one Explorer window open, only one restarts after the installation.
+No option is available to suppress restart of Explorer.

 - Box Drive cannot be launched with double-byte character Windows login.
 This includes Japanese and Chinese characters.